LariWa/Traili/README.md

 - assets/
     - some logo pictures
 - main.js: mount app and use store, vuetify and router
-- app.vue: mount the default webpage
+- app.vue: mount the default webpage TODO as view, create presenter
 - resolvePromise.js: resolves promises to avoid race condition
 - hikeSource.js: API calls for searching, details and categories
 - utilities.js: methods used accross different views